 These disputes often led to civil war and bloodshed.
 Therefore, the rule of succession is best explained by the Persian phrase Takht, ya takhta, which meant "either the throne or a funeral".

-Akbar the Great died in 1605 and was succeeded by his son Jahangir.
+When he eventually died in 1605, he was succeeded by his son, Jahangir.

 Jahangir, who ruled from 1605 to 1627, continued many of Akbar's policies.
 He expanded the empire further into the Deccan Plateau and encouraged religious tolerance.